mmbman/Katagiri/principles-of-practice.md

 title: "Principles of Practice"
 ---

+In this series of talks, Katagiri Roshi comments on Zen Master Dogen’s *Gakudo Yojin-shu*, “Points To Watch in Buddhist Practice.”

 This series of transcripts is in draft stage.

 - [Talk 1: The Purpose of Practice](1986-03-19-Principles-of-Practice-Talk-1)